Osmboy-313/php-fm/README.md

 ## What Is This?

-This is my **learning project**—a PHP framework I built from scratch to understand how modern web frameworks work under the hood.
+This is my **learning project**, a PHP framework I built from scratch to understand how modern web frameworks work under the hood.
 It started as a deep dive into routing, middleware, authentication, and SQL query building.

 **Is this production-ready?** No.
 **Did I learn a ton building it?** Absolutely.